Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Interview and survey

-We sent the first online survey to Fogo Cruzado's staff in Rio de Janeiro on May 26 2023, before the intervention, which started on May 29 2023.
-The form to evaluate the intervention was shared on September 4 2023, and the response rate was good.
+We sent the first online survey (Survey \#1) to Fogo Cruzado's staff in Rio de Janeiro on 26 May 26 2023, before the intervention, which started on 29 May 2023.
+The form to evaluate the intervention (Survey \#2) was shared on 4 September 2023.
 Four out of the five participants in the core team of analysts in Rio de Janeiro answered the survey.